reubano/pygogo/README.rst

 Usage
 -----

-pygogo is intended to be used either directly as a Python library or from the command line.
+pygogo is intended to be used either directly as a Python `library`_ or from the terminal via the `command-line interface`_.

 Library
 ~~~~~~~